 In this file, there is a list of services (favorites, lookup, ...) where each profile has a set of sources.
 You need to match one profile to the right internal source for each service.
 For example, to have context separation between contexts INSIDE and INDOORS:

 '''

 services:

 favorites:

+default_phone:

+sources: [xivodir, internal, ldaptest, personal]

+switchboard_directory:

 '''